zacck-zz/zacck.github.io/_posts/2017-05-01-Exploring-State-Using-Processes-in-Elixir.md

 Interesting fact, This month one year ago I got to Cape Town.
 It's been a journey!

 Today I would like us to explore some `state` using `processes` specifically in Elixir.
-As we know Elixir is an immutable language where nothing is shared by default if we want to use and share some form of state(persisting some information, say a list of todos).
-We can use a number of solutions Processes, ETS(Erlang Term Storage).
+As we know Elixir is an immutable language where nothing is shared by default if we want to use and share some form of state (persisting some information, say a list of todos).
+We can use a number of solutions e.g processes, ETS([Erlang Term Storage](http://elixir-lang.org/getting-started/mix-otp/ets.html)).
 For today I would like to explore the processes solution.

+**First off what are [processes](http://elixir-lang.org/getting-started/processes.html)?**

-First of what are [processes](), In Elixir all code runs in `processes` these are isolated long running operations that run concurrent to one another, They communicate by way of receiving messages from each other and replying.
-Processes the basis for concurrency in Elixir and they provide us with means of building fault tolerant distributed systems.
+ In Elixir all code runs in `processes` these are isolated long running operations that run concurrent to one another, They communicate by way of receiving messages from each other and replying.
+Processes are the basis for concurrency in Elixir and they provide us with means of building fault tolerant distributed systems.

-**OK How do we use processes**
+**Fair enough, How do we use processes ?**

 *Starting*